jenneetee/anidiscuss-project/README.md

 AniDiscuss.net (CODEPATH WEB102 Final Project Spring 2024)

 An application that simulates an online forum for users to discuss anime.
 Users can post, upvote, and delete posts.
-Additional features include a search bar, filtering my genre, and sort by created time/number of upvotes.
+Additional features include a search bar, filtering by genre, and sorting by created time/number of upvotes.
 Built with React, Vite, JavaScript, and CSS.

 ## Project Status